Political Financing Handbook for Leadership Contestants and Financial Agents (EC 20195) – January 2022

 Parties often charge a processing fee for directed contributions.
 The Canada Elections Act does not restrict the portion of the directed contribution that may be retained by the party.
-Contribution processing fees charged to a leadership contestant are considered transfers from the leadership contestant to the party.
+Contribution processing fees charged to a leadership contestant are considered payments for services provided.
+They are an other leadership campaign expense of the leadership contestant and other revenue of the party.

-The full amount directed by the contributor to the leadership contestant is a contribution to the contestant's campaign.
+The full amount directed by the contributor to the leadership contestant is deemed to be a contribution to the contestant's campaign.
 A tax receipt for the full amount is issued by the registered party.

 Note: The directed contribution is subject to the limit on contributions made to leadership contestants, not the limit on contributions made to the party.

 Roger supports Annie's bid to be a party leader.
 After Annie registers as a leadership contestant, Roger sends a cheque for $1,000 to the registered party with written instructions to forward the amount to Annie's leadership campaign.
 The party normally charges a processing fee of $20 for directed contributions.
 The chief agent therefore transfers $980 to the leadership contestant.
 Annie’s financial agent records a directed contribution of $1,000 and an other leadership campaign expense of $20.
 The chief agent issues a tax receipt to Roger for $1,000, the full amount of his contribution.

 Who can contribute?

 Only individuals who are Canadian citizens or permanent residents of Canada can make a contribution to a registered party, a registered association, a candidate, a leadership contestant or a nomination contestant.